ohno/Antique.jl/docs/src/index.md

 ## Usage

-To use this package, run the following code in your Jupyter Notebook or code:
+To use this package, run the following code before each use:

 ```julia
 using Antiq